Acer521/Veritas/src/site/notes/Veritas Publishing/How to be truly decisive.md

 > -   Dweck, C. S. (2017).
 Mindset: Changing the way you think to fulfil your potential.
 Robinson.

 [^1]: They can also, and aren’t afraid to, pivot.
 [^2]: In DOTA, sometimes your team is doing something stupid.
 Half of your team is making a stupid play.
-Sometimes the only choice that you got when your team is making a stupid play is to make it with them.
+Sometimes the only choice that you got when your team is making a stupid play is to make it with them, as trying to do your own thing will just make it worse.
 Decisive stupid plays will outperform indecisive good plays.
-It’s fascinating because good decision-makers find a way to make it work.
+It’s fascinating because that’s the trait of good decision-makers: finding a way to make anything they encounter work.